We use cookies to improve your experience on our website. By clicking "Accept all", you agree to the use of all cookies. Privacy Policy

 Keyword Research Tools and Process

-Ahrefs, Semrush, and Google Search Console are the primary tools for e-commerce keyword research.
-The process involves identifying seed keywords relevant to your product categories, expanding them into a full keyword set using related terms and autocomplete data, assessing search volume and keyword difficulty, and mapping each keyword to the most appropriate page on your site.
+Ahrefs, Semrush and Google Search Console are the primary tools.
+The process involves identifying seed keywords for your product categories, expanding them into a full set using related terms and autocomplete data, assessing volume and difficulty, and mapping each keyword to the most appropriate page.

-For competitive categories, prioritise keywords with a balance of search volume and achievable ranking difficulty.
-Long-tail keywords - more specific, lower-volume queries - often represent the highest commercial opportunity for e-commerce businesses without established domain authority, because the intent is more specific and conversion rates are typically higher.
+For competitive categories, prioritise keywords with a balance of volume and achievable difficulty.
+Long-tail keywords, more specific and lower-volume, often represent the best commercial opportunity for stores without established authority, because the intent is sharper and conversion rates are typically higher.

 Product Page Optimisation

-Product pages are the commercial core of your e-commerce site.
-They're where purchase decisions are made, and they need to be optimised for both search engines and conversion simultaneously.
+Product pages are the commercial core of an ecommerce site.
+They are where purchase decisions are made, and they need to work for search engines and conversion simultaneously.

 Title Tags